 Some people have a clear idea of where they want to spend their last days.
 Some would prefer to die at home; others prefer to stay in a hospital or a hospice.

-Where appropriate we can give fluid by a drip but this can have side effects.
-Fluid can build up in the wrong places, such as the lungs making it harder to breathe.
-The medical team will talk to your loved one and to you about what is best for them.
+In some situations, fluid may be given by a drip.
+However, this is unlikely to be helpful and can have side effects.
+Fluid can build up in the wrong places, such as the lungs, making it harder to breathe.

 Many people are fearful that pain worsens in the dying phase, but this does not usually happen.
-You may notice a change in your loved one’s breathing pattern.
-A range of medications can be prescribed and given if needed.
-These are used to treat troublesome symptoms, such as pain or breathlessness.
+A range of medications can be used to treat troublesome symptoms, such as pain or breathlessness.

-A device called a syringe driver is used if your loved one needs a continuous infusion of medications to help control symptoms.
+A device called a syringe pump is used if your loved one needs continuous medications to help control symptoms.
+This is a small pump that delivers a steady flow of medicines through a small tube just under the skin.

 When someone is dying it is quite normal for their condition to vary from day to day, or even hour to hour.
 Often people become drowsy and spend much of their time sleeping.
 Even if they appear to be sleeping, they may still be aware of your presence, your voice, and your touch.

-The nurses and doctors will do everything they can to make sure that your loved one is comfortable.
-Please let us know if there is something else that you believe may give comfort to your loved one, such as music.
+The nurses and doctors will do everything they can to make sure your loved one is comfortable.
+If there is anything else you feel might bring them comfort, such as music, please let us know.

-If they appear to be restless, the team looking after them can help with this by addressing the cause and using medication as needed.
+If they appear to be restless, the teams looking after them can help with this by addressing the cause and using medication as needed.

 If you are worried that your loved one seems distressed or has uncomfortable symptoms, please use the nurse call bell or tell one of the doctors.
 If there is anything we can do to support you, please let us know and we will do our best to help.